The year was 1980. I worked the third shift, three nights of the week at a computer firm while my husband was at home with our two children.

 Once my friend was out of sight, I became acutely aware of the intimidating highway traffic swishing by my car.
 And I realized that while the kind stranger was with me, how it had seemed as if we were completely alone on the highway, and that for entire time I hadn’t seen nor had I heard any traffic passing at all.

-Our lives are a compilation of events that we dismiss for the most part.
+Our lives are a compilation of events that we dismiss, holding on only with what seems relevant for the moment.
 I didn’t know that somewhere deep in my heart was a time that I spent with my grandparents.
-One day it was there, this sterling moment in my life effortlessly revealing itself to me onto the pages of my little book of 50 pages.
+One day it was there, this forgotten memory effortlessly revealing itself to me onto the pages of my little book of 50 pages.

 This extraordinary experience of my childhood took place during the summer of 1957 in Virginia.
 As I wrote I felt warm and comforting support for a time so dear to me.
 Until the time of writing, I was unaware of how much meaning it had brought to my life.
 It was written with love and a deep and ever-growing appreciation for my family.
 It might well have been entitled , “The Gift”.